The Church of the Transfiguration

 As I mentioned to a friend plans to return a month or so later, he told me that they were abating it for demolition.
 I was horrified, but he was correct.
 With a terrible swiftness, they tore into the building.
 A local salvage company managed to get a few small trinkets out before it was torn down but the carvings, the limestone, the incredible tile work (which would fetch a good price, most likely) - were all summarily bulldozed and tossed in a landfill like trash.
 Even though a friend of mine who is a college president who has experience with (and can fund) architectural salvage on a larger scale wanted to save the pillars, the demolition teams ignored his calls.
 It was better, apparently, to destroy it than to do anything at all to acknowledge what had once been such an important part of so many lives.

 Pondering on the loss of landmark buildings and the cheapening of society with throwaway architecture that replaces it, the ruminations on the wasteful nature of our society come easily.
 Some people think it cliched and trite to mourn our current state.
 I would submit that such people are a large part of the problem.
 The loss is very real.
 If you see a place like this, and really feel it in your heart and know what it means to so many, there can be no other reaction but grief when it is lost.
 One day there will be a small fast food joint or a bank on this corner, or maybe it will remain a vacant lot, but Transfiguration lives on in the hearts of the many who knew her.

 Photographs and text by Matthew Christopher.
 For more images click the thumbnails below.
-If you'd like to learn more about this location, it is a featured chapter in the new Abandoned America book Abandoned America: The Age of Consequences is available on Amazon and many other online booksellers across the globe.
+If you'd like to learn more about this location, it is a featured chapter in the new Abandoned America book Abandoned America: The Age of Consequences.
+Signed copies are available through my website, or you can find (unsigned) copies available through Amazon, Barnes & Noble, and many other online booksellers across the globe.